 - 5.9 Valid on-site compliance test reports are required for all existing RPZ valves supplied with water by a water undertaker.
-On-site compliance testing shall be carried out at least annually or at more frequent intervals as specified by the water undertaker. - 5.10 On-site commissioning and compliance testing is also required by the local water undertaker for any existing RPZ valve which has:- - had components replaced; - been dismantled in anyway; or - has been relocated (this includes RPZ valves that form part of equipment which is portable or routinely moved, either within or between premises and reconnected e.g. a cement batching plant or attached to a standpipe).
+On-site compliance testing shall be carried out at least annually or at more frequent intervals as specified by the water undertaker. - 5.10 On-site commissioning and compliance testing is also required by the water undertaker for any existing RPZ valve which has:- - had components replaced; - been dismantled in anyway (e.g. following maintenance of an integral strainer); or - has been relocated (this includes RPZ valves that form part of equipment which is portable or routinely moved, either within or between premises and reconnected e.g. a cement batching plant or attached to a standpipe).